janbaykara/env-var/README.md

 const env = require('env-var')

 // Read PORT variable and ensure it's a positive integer.
 If it is not a
-// positive integer or is not set the process will exit with an error const PORT = env.get('PORT').required().asIntPositive()
+// positive integer or is not set the process will exit with an error (unless
+// you catch it using a try/catch or "uncaughtException" handler) const PORT = env.get('PORT').required().asIntPositive()

 app.listen(PORT)